Skip to main content

 Bobor (Rice Porridge)

-Savory rice porridge typically served for breakfast with chicken, fish, or pork, topped with green onions, fried garlic, and ginger.
-A comforting morning meal popular across Cambodia.
+A savory rice porridge eaten at breakfast with chicken, fish, or pork, finished with green onions, fried garlic, and ginger.
+It's a comforting morning meal you'll find all over the country.

 Allergens: